Complex Trauma: the Tavistock Model (D19)

 The clinical placement

-The clinical placement offers participants the opportunity to work within the award-winning Tavistock Trauma Service.
-Students will see two patients within the service, each for 18 months, and their work will be supervised by senior clinicians.
-Students will also have access to unit meetings and other CPD activities within the service.
+The clinical placement offers you the opportunity to work within the award-winning Tavistock Trauma Service.
+You will see two patients within the service, each for 18 months, and your work will be supervised by senior clinicians.
+You will also have access to unit meetings and other CPD activities within the service.

 Weekly experiential group

-A weekly experiential group will provide time and space to explore the powerful countertransference experiences that are inevitable in trauma work – ensuring that students have regular opportunities to reflect on their work and to support each other throughout their training.
+A weekly experiential group will provide time and space to explore the powerful countertransference experiences that are inevitable in trauma work – ensuring that you have regular opportunities to reflect on your work and to support each other throughout your training.

 Weekly supervision group

 Weekly supervision groups will be run by senior members of the Tavistock Trauma Service.
-With a maximum of three students per group, these sessions will support students in consolidating their clinical understanding and skills.
+With a maximum of three students per group, these sessions will support you in consolidating your clinical understanding and skills

 Academic modules